austimkelly/trivy-test-ghas/README.md

 Can we map the discovered vulnerabities in the Trivy output from the Docker build artifacts and map them back to an original requirements.txt or pyproject.toml file?
 Here's a quick hack to test this out.
 The line_mapper.py script is hard-coded to the locations of the `pyproject.toml` and `trivy-reusults.sarif` files at the repo root.

-1. `cd line_mapper`
+1. PWD should be the root of this repository.
-2. `pip install -r toml`
+2. `pip install toml`
 3. `python3 line_mapper.py`
-4. Open up [updated_report.sarif](./line_mapper/updated_report.sarif) to see the output.
+4. Open up [updated_report.sarif](./updated_report.sarif) to see the output.

 It can be done, but how reliably?
-We'd need to convert to JS or bash to run it in an Action.